 - Add melted chocolate mixture to the yolk mixture and mix well (by hand) until well combined.
 Then, gently fold in the egg whites into the chocolate mixture, 1/3 at a time until well combined.

-- Add batter to well-greased springform pan.
+- Add the batter to your well-greased springform pan.
 Place entire pan on a cooking sheet and bake in oven for 60-75 minutes until toothpick inserted in center comes out almost clean.

 - Cool in pan before removing sides of springform pan.
 You can either invert torte onto a cake platter or simply serve as is.

-- Once cake is completely cooled and before serving, top with sprinkle of powdered sugar.
+- Once cake is completely cooled and before serving, top with sprinkle of powdered sugar (optional).